jnelken/trello-hide-column-extension/README.md

 # trello-hide-column-extension

-Chrome extension for hiding Trello columns
+Chrome extension for hiding empty Trello columns

 To install: